 She peeked over the edge of the crate, small dirty hands griping the worn wood tightly.
 The noon day sun beat down on the wharf, making the pathways of the docks shimmer with heat.
 Even in the shadowy alcove where she hid, snugly wedged between two cargo crates, it was nearly unbearable.

 But if they could stand it, then so could she.

 When she had heard some of the older children talking animatedly about Demons, she passed it off as the usual rubbish.
 The adults in Darktown were always complaining about Blood Mages and Templars, and now some the older street rats had picked up on the annoying habit.

-She jumped, startled, when one of the boys suddenly stood up and started yelling.
+So she'd jumped, startled, when one of the boys had suddenly stood up and started yelling.

 "I ain't ly'in!
 He was huge!
 A'n had horns!
 A'n was…well…BLUE!"

 It came silently, stalking down her spine, fingering her ribs, before fiercely digging its claws into her gut.